 Essentially a slimmed-down Disqus, ReplyBox has its own WordPress plugin and allows commenters to sign in with their Google account or a ReplyBox login.
 It’s straightforward to import existing comments into the system and migrate from Disqus.

 Like Disqus, ReplyBox also handles spam without additional WordPress plugins.
 However, It doesn’t inject ads or affiliate links.
 It also has support for writing comments in Markdown.
 I’m already using it on a number of sites and really liking it:

 Services like ReplyBox and Disqus are also good if you build a custom theme for your site as you don’t need to worry about coding and styling the comments and comments form templates.
 If you manage more than one site, you can moderate all the comments in the one place.

-For example, with one comment on this post, Disqus adds 25 additional requests which amounts to an extra 459KB in page size.
+For example, with one comment on a post, Disqus adds 25 additional requests which amounts to an extra 459KB in page size.
 In comparison, for this post with also one comment, ReplyBox is much more performant only making 4 requests adding 16KB to the page size

 ReplyBox also makes it easier to retain your comments if you ever move sites away from WordPress to another CMS, framework, or even static files, without having to migrate the data out.
 Simply add a script and a div.

 Of course the more sites that use these services, the easier it is for you as a commenter to easily comment on those sites, as you will already have a Disqus, ReplyBox or Google login.
 However, for those who don’t and just want to comment using a regular email address then this can be more of a barrier to comment than the native WordPress comments.

 All in all I’m still a fan of comments on websites and I’ll be keeping them on all my sites, with the difference of using ReplyBox instead of Disqus from now on.